 He was against the idea knowing that there was nothing wrong with his mind.
 The doctor explained to him why he had to see a psychiatrist.
 He was already hopeless, so he scheduled an appointment.
 Indeed, it was no ordinary hyperhidrosis, for if it was, then the medications would have worked as well as the other treatments his doctor recommended.

 The psychiatrist told him that his prolonged suffering from hyperhidrosis caused him to develop social anxiety and depression, which might have started since our high school days.
 His psychiatrist prescribed him antidepressants in addition to attending therapy sessions and his regular hyperhidrosis treatment.
-With continuous medication and therapy, the hyperhidrosis slowly lessened until it completely disappeared.
+With continuous medication and therapy (see a relevant article here: What To Expect), the hyperhidrosis slowly lessened until it completely disappeared.